+The MTA MUST use the DHCP option 122 sub option 7 if supplied for the provisioning kerberized key management in Secure Flow only.
 This sub-option contains a Boolean, which when true, indicates that the MTA SHOULD get its TGT (ticket granting ticket).

-Sub-option 7 MAY be included in the DHCP offer to the MTA.
+Sub-option 7 MAY be included in the DHCP OFFER/ACK to the MTA.